kubev2v/migration-planner/doc/agentservice.md

 # Agent service
-Agent service is responsible for serving collected data to the user.
-Once user create a source for his vCenter environment the Agent service provide a streaming service to download OVA image that is ready to be booted on the vCenter enviroment to run the collection of the data.
+The Agent service is responsible for receiving and serving the collected vCenter data to the user.
+Once the user creates a source for their vCenter environment, the Agent service will provide a streaming service to download an OVA image.
+The OVA image can be booted on the vCenter enviroment to perform the collection of the vCenter data.

 ## Agent API
 There are two APIs related to the Agent.

 ### Internal API
-Internal Agent API exposed for the UI.
-This API contains operations to create source, download OVA, etc. By default running on port 3443.
-This API is not exposed externaly to users, it's used only internally by UI.
+The API contains operations to create a source, download the OVA image, etc. By default it runs on tcp port 3443.
+The API is not exposed externally to users, as it is only used internally by the UI.

 ### Agent API
-The Agent API is exposed for the communication with the Agent VM.
-The only operation is to update the status of the source.
-By default running on port 7443.
-This API must be externally exposed, so agent VM can send over data.
+The Agent API is exposed to communicate with the Agent VM.
+Its only operation is to update the status of the source.
+By default it runs on tcp port 7443.
+This API must be externally exposed so that the agent VM can initiate communication with it.